Near automorphisms of $G_{(n,m)}$: Introduction

 The total relative displacement of $f$ is defined as $\delta_f(G)=\Sigma\delta_f(x,y)$, where the sum is taken over all unordered pairs $x$, $y$ of distinct vertices of $G$.
 Clearly, $\Sigma_{x\in V(G)}\delta_f(x)=2\delta_f(G)$, and $f$ is an automorphism if and only if $\delta_f(G)=0$.
 Let $\pi(G)$ denote the smallest positive value of $\delta_f(G)$ among all permutations $f$ of $V(G)$.
 A $near$ $automorphism$ of $G$ is a permutation $f$ of $V(G)$ such that $\sigma_f(G)=\pi(G)>0$.
 It is clear that a connected graph has a near automorphism if and only if $G$ it is not complete.
 The displacement graph of $G$ with respect to $f$ is the directed multigraph $G[f]$ whose vertex set $V(G[f])=\{a_1,\ldots,a_t\}$, where $t=diam(G)$, and arc set $A(G[f])=\{\langle a_i,a_j\rangle: i\neq j$, there is a pair of vertices $u$ and $v$ such that $d(u,v)=i$ and $d(f(u),f(v))=j\}$.
 And let $\alpha(u,v)=\langle a_i,a_j\rangle$, where $d(u,v)=i$ and $d(f(u),f(v))=j$.

 Let $P_n$ (resp., $C_n$) be the path (resp., the cycle) with $n$ vertices.
 Chartrand et al. \cite{HV} conjectured that $\pi(P_n)=2n-4$.
 Later , Aitken \cite{AW} verified this conjecture and characterized those permutation $f$ with $\delta_f(P_n)=2n-4$.
-In 2008, Chang et. al. \cite{CCF} proved that $\pi(C_n)=4\lfloor n/2\rfloor-4$ and characterized the near automorphism of $C_n$.
+In 2008, Chang et al. \cite{CCF} proved that $\pi(C_n)=4\lfloor n/2\rfloor-4$ and characterized the near automorphism of $C_n$.
 Another interesting result along this line was given by Reid \cite{R} which determined $\pi(K_{n_1,n_2,\ldots,n_r})$.
 Chang and Fu \cite{CF} gave characterizations for trees $T$ with $\pi(G)=2$ and trees $T$ with $\pi(T)=4$.
+Till now, not much is known for chaotic mappings.